rehierl/node-tree-outliner/5-implementation/3-9-1-parent-containers.md

 Note that the sequence of sections just before entering the parent container is identical to the sequence of sections just after exiting said container.
-Because of that, an implementation must basically restore the sequence of sections when exiting a parent container.
+Because of that, an implementation must essentially restore the sequence of sections when exiting a parent container.

 As mentioned before, any parent node can in principle act as the parent